osrf/subt/submitted_models/ctu_cras_norlab_lily_sensor_config_1/specifications.md

 control algorithm.

 ## Endurance characteristics
 This configuration has an endurance of approximately 75 minutes (value from datasheet discounted by projected consumption of the additional computational units and sensors)

+The endurance is limited to 60 minutes until validation data are provided.

 ## Diversions from Physical Hardware of HEBI Lily robot
 Provided data and configuration options of the real HEBI servomotors are surpasing the possibilities of the simulator.